By Mohammad Yunus Yawar

 “Four decades of conflict and instability in Afghanistan have left millions of people on the brink of hunger and starvation,” its spokesperson, Shabia Mantoo, said on Friday.

-Another U.N. body, the World Health Organisation, has also warned that the diaster could worsen outbreaks of cholera already rampant across Afghanistan.
+Another U.N. body, the World Health Organisation, has also warned that the disaster could add to the risk of cholera developing across Afghanistan.

 “The search operation has finished,” he said, but did not elaborate on the reason.
 Elsewhere, people have been pulled alive from the rubble of earthquakes after considerably longer periods.